Bandeirainveste/bandeirainveste.github.io/index.md

 I also serve as Research Program Manager for [IC3](https://www.initc3.org/), the Initiative for Cryptocurrencies and Contracts, where I've been since 2019.
 There I coordinate multidisciplinary, multi-campus research projects in blockchain and at the intersection of blockchain and AI, along with bidirectional idea transfer with industry.
-I also contribute directly to research projects with mentorship from IC3 Co-Director [Ari Juels](https://www.arijuels.com/).
+I contribute directly to research projects with mentorship from IC3 Co-Director [Ari Juels](https://www.arijuels.com/).

 Before moving into blockchain research management, I worked on a clinical trial team in [Brad Manor's lab](https://www.marcusinstituteforaging.org/who-we-are/profiles/brad-manor-phd)